Now on the Chrome Web Store Open for applications

 Stop retyping yourself.

-Install Rapifile, fill an application in four seconds, decide for yourself.
+Add Rapifile to Chrome, fill an application in four seconds, decide for yourself.
+Free — no account required.

 FAQ